practicalli/clojure-web-services/projects/leiningen/todo-app/refactor-namespace/core.md

 # Refactored Core

-We can now refactor the core namespace to contain the code that starts up our server and join up all the route handlers.
+Refactor the core namespace to contain the code that starts up our server and join up all the route handlers.

-> ####Note:: Edit the `src/todo_list/core.clj` file and update the namespace defition to include the new `handlers` namespace, including the whole namespace in `core`.
+Edit the `src/todo_list/core.clj` file and update the namespace defition to include the new `handlers` namespace, including the whole namespace in `core`.

 ```clojure
 (ns todo-list.core